12-South-Studios/realmmud/README.md

  * Realm.Library - A large set of common libraries containing common data structures and functions.
  * Realm.Database - A SQL Server project that defines the MUD's database schema.
  * Realm.Build.Tool - A tool that exports constant data from the database to a Globals file.

-Licensing:
-RealmMUD is licensed under the GNU General Public License v3.0 (http://opensource.org/licenses/GPL-3.0) and as such no warranties exist from use of this software and all changes and moficiations down-stream must use this licensing agreement.

 RealmMUD utilizes numerous third-party libraries including:
 Ninject - https://github.com/ninject/ninject/blob/master/LICENSE.txt